critmcdonald/javascript-charts/README.md

 # The basics of Javascript charts

+## Re-work this to be simpler ... not four steps, but concentrate on just the chart.

 By Christian McDonald | Data Visualization | Spring 2015

 GOAL: To give students a basic understanding of how JavaScript charting tools work, so they can learn and explore in the future.